I understand the Toronto School of Theology (TST) is a consortium of schools. Who belongs to the consortium?

 Three schools are affiliated member institutions of TST: Conrad Grebel University College at the University of Waterloo, Huron University College at the University of Western Ontario and the Institute for Christian Studies, and NAIITS: An Indigenous Learning Community.

 What programs are offered at TST?

 TST member schools offer several professional and academic programs at the post-baccalaureate level.
 Basic degrees are first theological degrees and are administered by the member schools of TST.
 Students contemplating application to a basic degree program should contact the member college registrar.
-Graduate (or "advanced") degrees operate at a higher academic level, and (except in the case of the MA) admission is restricted to students with both a bachelor's degree and a basic theological degree.
+Graduate degrees operate at a higher academic level, and (except in the case of the MA) admission is restricted to students with both a bachelor's degree and a basic theological degree.
 The graduate degrees (MA, ThM, DMin and PhD) are administered by TST, and inquiries concerning admission may be directed to the Graduate Centre for Theological Studies Administrator.